Staying secure in the digital age

 ATM scams have evolved with time and they are now usually perpetrated through hacking and usage of devices that can record and steal confidential information from your card.
 Find out what other ways ATM fraud can occur and how you can prevent it from happening.

-- Advance-fee scam: A request for upfront payments before a prize is released.
-You first receive a call informing you that you have won a prize.
-Before receiving the prize, you are required to pay the courier, processing and custom fees.
-Payments are usually to an overseas account but after these payments are made, the prize remains elusive.
+- Advance-fee scam: You receive a call informing you that you have won a prize but are required to pay the courier, processing and custom fees to receive it.
+Payments are usually to an overseas account but after making these payments, the prize never arrives.
 This scam is also known as the ‘419 scam’.

-- Fake emergencies: This could be a social media post of a child requiring funds for critical surgery or a call pretending to be from the hospital or police telling you that your relative has had a life-threatening accident and needs a cash deposit before life-saving medical work is undertaken.
+- Fake emergencies: This could be a social media post of a child requiring funds for critical operation, or a call pretending to be from the hospital or police telling you that your relative has had a life-threatening accident and needs a cash deposit for an emergency life-saving medical surgery.

-- Romance scams: Fraudsters pretend to court victims on dating sites, but never meet them.
+- Romance scams: Fraudsters pretend to court victims on dating sites.
 They then request money for things like medicines or travel.
 The money is paid into an overseas account and immediately withdrawn, making it difficult to recover.

 Tips to protect yourself from fraud